-Please contact HR if you have concerns about returning to work on campus based on any of the above risk factors for either yourself or members of your household.
+Please contact HR if you have concerns about working on campus based on any of the above risk factors for either yourself or members of your household.

 Onsite Health and Safety Guidelines

 While working on campus, the following health and safety guidelines outlined below will apply.